maxblee/clipivot/README.md

 of the mean and standard deviation functions (in `tests/test_numerical_accuracy.rs`) are from the [Statistical Reference Datasets](https://www.itl.nist.gov/div898/strd/univ/homepage.html) from the Nation Institute of Standards and Technology.

 ## Developer Guide
-Now that you've used `clipivot`, do you want to help make it better?
-I've concocted a [developer guide](https://docs.rs/clipivot/0.1.0/index.html) with some suggestions of things I'd like to see improved.
+If you want to make changes to `clipivot`, I recommend you look at [the developer guide](https://docs.rs/clipivot/0.1.0/index.html), which provides an overview of the design of the code along with some suggestions of things I'd like to see improved.
 The guide is designed to allow people with no coding experience, people who have written code but haven't written any Rust, and people who have written code in Rust to help.
 So don't by any means feel like you're not